APS 123 Population and Community Ecology 1

 This module is an introduction to the fundamental principles of population and community ecology and their applications in conservation.
 We consider ecology at different levels of complexity, from the individual and single populations through to food webs.
 We introduce basic concepts of population growth, extinction risk, species interactions like disease and predation and macroecology principles like species area relationships and latitudinal gradients of biodiversity.
 The module includes case studies on biodiversity and climate change. a lab practical on density dependance and an introduction to modelling in conservation.
 The module includes a 1 day field trip and a 1/2 day lab session centred on collecting data related to biodiversity theory and producing graphs using tools from APS135

 The unit aims to introduce various key concepts central to the ecology of individuals, populations and communities.
 It provides an understanding of how patterns of births and deaths and of species interactions affect the abundance and distribution of species and ultimately biodiversity.
 It provides an insight into the applications of ecological thinking to resource management, the conservation of biodiversity and climate change.

 By the end of the unit, a candidate will be able to demonstrate a knowledge of the ecology of individuals, populations and communities.
 They will also understand how ecological theory can be applied to the management of the environment and conservation.

 DELIVERY METHOD: Lectures, Practicals, 1 field trip, 1/2 day computer session

 You are required to take the on-line self assessment test for APS123.

 FEEDBACK: You will receive feedback via the online self-assessment test, on the field trip and during the ½ day computer session.
 You will also receive feedback on your performance in different sections of the multiple choice examination after the marks have been released.

-Please go to MOLE for more information on APS 123
+Please go to Blackboard for more information on APS 123